Point Loma Real Estate Guide

 What should Point Loma buyers compare first?

-Which Point Loma neighborhoods or pockets price differently?
+Which Point Loma neighborhoods price differently?

 Why is Point Loma hard to price from a ZIP-code average?